SefP/code102/notes/monday.md

 var fruit = 'apple' (''single quotes in javascript " " double quotes in HTML)

-Repl (read evaluate print loot) This is what your developer console is in your browser.
+REPL (read evaluate print loot) This is what your developer console is in your browser.

 concatenate  = To link things together ("hey " + "there") = ("hey there")